arXiv/arxiv-docs/source/help/api/tou.md

 Please note that the following rate limits apply to all of the machines under your control as a whole.
 You should not attempt to overcome these limits by increasing the number of machines used to make requests.
-If your use-case requires a higher request rate, please contact our support team at help@arxiv.org.
+If your use-case requires a higher request rate, please [contact our support team](http://arxiv.org/support/general_help).

 - When using the legacy APIs (including OAI-PMH, RSS, and the arXiv API), make no more than one request every three seconds, and limit requests to a single